Why do you need a bank account in the Philippines?

 Maybe you don’t really need a bank account?
 Digital wallets have been gaining traction in the Philippines, serving as a convenient alternative to cash and card payments.
 They’re ideal for in-store purchases, online shopping, utility bill payments, and even money transfers.

-• GCash is the most popular digital wallets in the Philippines.
-Operated by Globe Telecom, it allows users to make cashless transactions such as paying bills, sending money, buying load, and making QR code payments at partner stores.
+- GCash is the most popular digital wallet in the Philippines.
+Operated by Globe Telecom, it allows users to make cashless transactions such as paying bills, sending money, buying loads, and making QR code payments at partner stores.
 You can also use GCash to invest in money market funds and to buy insurance products.
-You can open an account in GCash as a foreigner.
+You can open an account in GCash as a foreigner (can use it partially, but can’t fully activate it without an ACR card).

 How to send money to the Philippines?